 the CSV file is terminated with a 0x0A character.

-Details of the function of the software utility and the method of Digital Signing of files to support the recovery procedures are contained within section 6 of the Threshold Anomaly Detection Procedure.
+Details of the function of the software utility and the method of Digital Signing of files to support the recovery procedures are contained within section 6 of the TADP.

 Appendix B: Organisation Compromise Notification File

-Due to the differences in the validation mechanisms in the SMETS1 and SMETS2+ system, the terminology used for device anchor slot certificates is different.
-For the purposes of this annex, a SMETS1 Notified Critical Supplier/Network Operator Certificate is considered equivalent to a SMETS2+ Supplier/Network Operator Digital Signature Certificate.
+Due to the differences in the validation mechanisms in the SMETS1 and SMETS2+ system, the terminology used for Organisation Certificates is different.
+For the purposes of this Appendix, a SMETS1 Notified Critical Supplier/Network Operator Certificate is considered equivalent to a SMETS2+ Supplier/Network Operator Digital Signature Certificate.
 A Notified Non-Critical Supplier/Network Operator Certificate is equivalent to a Supplier/Network Operator Key Agreement Certificate.
 On compromise, these Organisation Certificates shall be included in the corresponding parameters in the Notification File.
 Pre-payment Key Agreement Certificates have no corresponding SMETS1 equivalent.
 A SMETS1 Supplier does not need to populate this field.

-Each Organisation Compromise Notification File shall be in the format set out in this Annex and shall have a filename of the form:
+Each Organisation Compromise Notification File shall be in the format set out in this Appendix and shall have a filename of the form:

 OC_Priority_UserID_IncidentID_N_FileNum.csv